-August 2, 1993: Apple debuts the MessagePad, the first product in its Newton line of handheld personal digital assistants, at its Macworld Expo.
+August 2, 1993: Apple debuts the MessagePad, the first product in its Newton line of handheld personal digital assistants.

-The most unfairly maligned product in Apple history, the Newton is a revolutionary devices which pre-dates Apple’s push toward app-based mobile devices 14 years later.
-Often wrongly dismissed as a failed product, the Newton easily ranks near the top of the list when it comes to Apple’s most influential creations.
+The most unfairly maligned product in Apple history, the Newton is a revolutionary device.
+It predates Apple’s push toward app-based mobile devices 14 years later.
+Often dismissed as a failure, the Newton ranks near the top of the list of Apple’s most influential creations.

 The Newton was originally the brainchild of an Apple engineer named Steve Sakoman, who was passionately dedicated to handheld computing, and had previously built the HP 110, the world’s first battery-powered portable MS-DOS PC, while at Hewlett-Packard in the 1980s.

-He started the skunkworks project which became the Newton in 1987, although it grew unwieldy when Sakoman began adding to his wishlist all of the cutting-edge handheld computing technology that was starting to show up in research labs.
-This included a touch-sensitive screen, handwriting recognition, hard disk, sizable battery, and infrared port that would allow the devices to communicate with one another.
-(Bear in mind that all of this was in the late 80s!)
+He started the skunkworks project that became the Newton in 1987.
+However, it grew unwieldy after Sakoman added to his wishlist all the cutting-edge mobile technology showing up in research labs.
+This included a touch-sensitive screen, handwriting recognition, hard disk and a sizable battery.
+An infrared port would even allow the devices to communicate with one another.
+(Bear in mind that all of this was in the late ’80s!)

 That wasn’t the only bit of artificial intelligence built into the MessagePad, either.
-In addition, it showed contextual awareness of what a person was writing — so that scribbling in “Meet Killian Bell for lunch on Wednesday” would create an entry in the MessagePad’s calendar app at the appropriate time.
+It also showed contextual awareness of what a person was writing.
+For instance, scribbling in “Meet Killian Bell for lunch on Wednesday” would create an entry in the MessagePad’s calendar app at the appropriate time.

-In all, the Newton MessagePad was an impressive device that was way ahead of its time.
-The sleek black look of the device was more reminiscent of Apple’s later iPhones than the then-current “Snow White” design language of the Macintosh line in the early 90s.
+In all, the Newton MessagePad was an impressive $699 device that proved way ahead of its time.
+The sleek black look of the device was more reminiscent of Apple’s later iPhones than the then-current “Snow White” design language of the Macintosh line in the early ’90s.

-Ultimately, it was let down by three things: early negative press, lack of the kind of internet connectivity that had made smartphones into “must have” items, and Apple’s early 1990s identity crisis whereby its products were too pricy for casual buyers but too risky and underpowered for business users.
-It was a commercial failure — but a failure which spawned many of the biggest successes Apple has seen in the years since.
+Ultimately, three things doomed the Newton: early negative press, a lack of the internet connectivity that had made smartphones “must have” items, and Apple’s early 1990s identity crisis, whereby its products were too pricey for casual buyers but too risky and underpowered for business users.